justinethier/husk-scheme/README.markdown

 Installation
 ------------
-The Glasgow Haskell Compiler (GHC) is required to build, install, and run husk.
-All recent versions of GHC are supported, including 6.10, 7.0, 7.2, and 7.4.
+The [Glasgow Haskell Compiler](http://www.haskell.org/ghc/) (GHC) is required to build, install, and run husk.
+All recent versions of GHC are supported, including 7.0, 7.2, 7.4, and 7.6.
 The easiest way to get GHC is via the [Haskell Platform](http://hackage.haskell.org/platform/).

-husk has been tested on Windows, Linux, and FreeBSD.

 husk may be installed using [cabal](http://www.haskell.org/cabal/):

     cabal update
     cabal install husk-scheme

+husk has been tested on Windows, Linux, and FreeBSD.

 More information is available on the [husk website](http://justinethier.github.com/husk-scheme).